 Let’s take a look at how a similar trade association dealt with rising reports of sexual assault in the workplace during the #metoo movement:

 The American Hotel & Lodging Association (AHLA) said more than 5,000 hotels and resorts in the U.S. have offered employees safety devices and training this year specifically aimed at tackling sexual harassment in the workplace.
 The group said another 15,000 hotel properties have committed to offer safety devices and training to workers by 2020.Huffington Post, Oct 10, 2019

 The AHLA spent months working to keep hotel employees safe from assault.
 The CMSa has the same obligations and a similar workforce but did nothing.
 As members of the sommelier community, it is up to the CMSa –our trade association– to take a stand on sexual violence.
-It is perfectly reasonable to criticize the CMSa for failing to act on this grave problem.
+Therefore, it is perfectly reasonable to criticize CMSa for failing to act on this grave problem.

 A Final Thought